Teradata/covalent/src/platform/highlight/README.md

 #### Inputs

++ lang: string
+  + Language of the code content to be parsed as highlighted html.
+   > **DEPRECATION WARNING: lang attribute is deprecated and it will be removed in v4.0.0**
 + codeLang: string
   + Language of the code content to be parsed as highlighted html.
 + content: string